-A chemical can cause an adverse health effect only if people are exposed to it in sufficient quantities.
-This requires a source of contamination, an environmental transport pathway, a point of exposure, a route of exposure and a receptor population.
+A chemical can cause an adverse health effect only if people are exposed to sufficient quantities of the chemical.
+This requires a source of contamination, an environmental transport pathway, a point of exposure, a route of exposure, and a receptor population.
 These are the five elements of an exposure pathway.

 If all five elements are present, then a completed exposure pathway exists.
-Exposure to contaminants has occurred in the past or is occurring presently.
+Exposure to contaminants has occurred or is occurring.
 If one or more of the five elements is missing but could be present, then a potential exposure pathway exists.
-Exposure may have occurred in the past, may be occurring now or could occur in the future.
+Exposure may have occurred, may be occurring, or could occur.
 An exposure pathway can be eliminated if at least one of the five elements is missing and will never be present.